Clinical data | |

 |

-Baicalein (5,6,7-trihydroxyflavone) is a flavone, a type of flavonoid, originally isolated from the roots of Scutellaria baicalensis and Scutellaria lateriflora.
-It is also reported in Oroxylum indicum (Indian trumpetflower) and Thyme.[1]
+Baicalein (5,6,7-trihydroxyflavone) is a flavone, a type of flavonoid,[1] originally isolated from the roots of Scutellaria baicalensis and Scutellaria lateriflora.
+It is also a constituent of Oroxylum indicum (Indian trumpetflower) and thyme.[2]
 It is the aglycone of baicalin.
-Baicalein is one of the active ingredients of Sho-Saiko-To, which is a Chinese classic herbal formula, and listed in Japan as Kampo medicine.
-As a Chinese herbal supplement, it is believed to enhance liver health.[citation needed]

-Baicalein, along with its analogue baicalin, is a positive allosteric modulator of the benzodiazepine site and/or a non-benzodiazepine site of the GABAA receptor.[2][3][4][5][6][7]
-It displays subtype selectivity for α2 and α3 subunit-containing GABAA receptors.[8]
-In accordance, baicalein shows anxiolytic effects in mice without incidence of sedation or myorelaxation.[7][8][9]
-It is thought that baicalein, along with other flavonoids, may underlie the anxiolytic effects of S. baicalensis and S. lateriflora.[10][11]
-Baicalein is also an antagonist of the estrogen receptor, or an antiestrogen.[11]
+Baicalein, along with its glucuronide baicalin, is a positive allosteric modulator of the benzodiazepine site and a non-benzodiazepine site of the GABAA receptor, but with an affinity over 250× lower than diazepam.[3][4][5]
+It displays subtype selectivity for α2 and α3 subunit-containing GABAA receptors.[6]

 Baicalein is an inhibitor of CYP2C9,[16] an enzyme of the cytochrome P450 system that metabolizes drugs in the body.